analogdevicesinc/aditof_sdk/bindings/python/examples/gesture_recognition/readme.md

 The gesture recognition example offers a GUI to load and process depth images acquired from a 3D ToF camera.
-The application takes an image of a hand as input and applies a processing scheme to it, in order to determine the number of extended fingers in the input image.
+The application takes an image of a hand as input and applies a processing scheme to it, in order to determine the number of extended fingers from the input image.
 For this challenge, participants will have to improve the finger detection algorithm in order to obtain valid results on all given images.